fahrbach/faster-graph-embeddings/README.md

 learning tasks.
-Our multi-label vertex classification experiment builds on the framework for [NetMF](https://arxiv.org/abs/1710.02971) (Qiu et al., WSDM 2018) and compares the accuracy of different one-vs-all logistic regression models.
+Our multi-label vertex classification experiment builds on the framework for [NetMF](https://arxiv.org/abs/1710.02971) (Qiu et al., WSDM 2018) and compares the accuracy of one-vs-all logistic regression models.
 Our link prediction experiment builds on the setup in [node2vec](https://arxiv.org/abs/1607.00653) (Grover and Leskovec, KDD 2016) and explores the effect of vertex sparsification on AUC scores for several